am·bi·ent

 Licensed Acupuncturist + Massage Therapist

-Bennett started his training in 2012 at the Pacific College of Health & Science in Chicago and finished in NYC.
-There, he completed a 2 yr massage program, a 4 yr Chinese medicine program, and subsequently graduated in 2018 with a Masters Degree in Traditional East Asian Health Sciences.
+I began my training in 2012 at Pacific College of Health & Science in Chicago and finished my studies in New York City.
+I completed a two-year massage program and a four-year Chinese medicine program, graduating in 2018 with a Master’s Degree in Traditional East Asian Health Sciences.

-Bennett is trained in the clinical application of massage, acupuncture, and herbal medicine to treat the body.
-He specializes in the treatment of pain whether from athletic performance, injury, or post-surgical recovery.
-He has also worked extensively in treating female related issues such as PCOS, irregular/painful menstruation, and fertility issues.
-Other issues addressed by Chinese medicine include insomnia, digestive issues, stress disorders, and more!
+I use massage, acupuncture, and herbal medicine in clinical practice to treat the body.
+I specialize in addressing pain — whether from athletic performance, acute or chronic injury, or post‑surgical recovery.
+I also have extensive experience treating female health concerns such as PCOS, irregular or painful menstruation, and fertility challenges.
+Other common issues I treat with Chinese medicine include insomnia, digestive complaints, stress-related conditions, and more.

 Chinese Medicine & Manual Therapy